eddelbuettel/r2u/docs/mkdmt-src/src/index.md

   to the blacklist to always compiled.

 - A small number of packages do not build for lack required components; examples are ROracle and Rcplex.
-They, and their reverse dependencies, are blacklisted and not built.
+They, and their reverse dependencies, are [blacklisted](https://github.com/eddelbuettel/r2u-config) and not being built.
+Similarly, occassionally packages just do not build on a different cpu platform, or an older compiler.

 - r2u is an `apt` repo, which via `bspm` becomes used "automagically" via standard R calls of `install.packages()` and alike.
 That last part is important: package installations that do not use